 Make a Vegan Orange Creamsicle

-You can turn the morir soñando cocktail into a vegan cocktail by swapping the evaporated milk for evaporated coconut milk.
+You can turn the morir soñando cocktail into a vegan orange creamsicle alcoholic drink by swapping the evaporated milk for evaporated coconut milk.
 You can use other nut milk too, but they may not taste the same.

 Swap out the orange juice for a new experience